 Munro and Shannon were standing well away from the line when starter Jack Gaxieu released the tapes.
 After being left fifteen lengths behind by the rest of the field, Munro conjured a remarkable performance from the son of Midstream who, according to the judge, went under by a mere half-head to the winner, Blue Legend.
 Forty minutes earlier Darby had also been beaten in the shadows of the post aboard Flying Duke, the even-money favourite in the Derby; and despite a copybook ride considering the circumstances when Munro returned to scale on Shannon, the crowd bayed for his blood.
 Perhaps Darby’s swarthy features had never intended him for the role of leading man, but to be re-cast as pantomime villain so quickly in the public’s eye through no fault of his own was hard to bear.
 In due course, Jack Gaxieu got the blame for Shannon’s defeat, but the real culprit was an indolent A.J.C. committee that had invited the farce upon itself by failing to embrace progress and technology in the form of either starting barriers or photo-finish equipment immediately after the war.

 Rarely has a committee’s failure been more cruelly and publicly exposed.
 The fledgeling Sydney Turf Club, created by special State legislation in only 1943, had already installed a fixed barrier at two of their course locations as well as camera finish photography.
 It is difficult now to fully comprehend the extent of the furore that the Shannon incident created, but let it be said that even four days after, the Sydney Daily Telegraph was still fulminating, and devoted an editorial to the excoriation of the A.J.C. committee.
 Some good came out of it, however, because a few weeks later the club announced that a flag recall system of starting would be instituted at meetings to cater for false starts.
 Just what ‘a good thing beaten’ Shannon had been in that Epsom, was emphasised later at the meeting when the stallion set an Australasian record in winning the George Main Stakes.
-The son of Midstream then rounded off the week with an effortless win in the King’s Cup – the very last occasion he carried the famous pale blue and black halves.
+The son of Midstream then rounded off the week with an effortless win in the A.J.C.
+King’s Cup over a mile and a half under quality conditions when he relegated Flight and Good Idea into the minor placings.
+It was the very last time that Shannon met Flight and the very last time that he carried the famous pale blue and black halves.

 Early in 1947, Peter Riddle’s health deteriorated still further and he was compelled to relinquish the training of all horses, with the single exception of Shannon.
 Riddle died in late June 1947 before he could get Shannon to the post again and the horse was put up for auction at the William Inglis yards at Newmarket in August.
 More than three thousand people crowded beneath the famous fig tree and the surrounding ground to witness the proceedings.
 The auctioneer dilated long and eloquently on the virtues of the horse – not that it was necessary for there wasn’t a soul present who was oblivious to that famous Epsom.
 After a preliminary bid of 10,000 guineas, the price quickly ran up to 25,000, before W. J. Smith lived up to his name and knocked out all rivals by offering a thousand more.
 It had taken all of seventy-five seconds.
 The price was a new record and easily eclipsed the £16,000 that Charlie Kellow had paid for Heroic.
 Talking, of course, had gone for £19,000 but that had been by private treaty and not a public auction.